-This course will provide an overview of principles used in the assessment of psychopathology across the lifespan.
-Emphasis will be placed on assessment issues, theoretical formulations, etiology, and research findings related to each diagnosis, and the clinical manifestations of these conditions will be illustrated through the use of case examples and video presentations.
-The uses, strengths, and limitations of our present systems of diagnostic classification will be considered.
-Students will learn to use the DSM-5 as a diagnostic tool and to critically evaluate it as an extension of the medical model of assessing human distress; in addition, students will be introduced to the Person-in-Environment System (PIE) used to assess the strengths and social functioning problems experienced by clients across a range of practice settings.
-Psychological factors related to physical conditions will be considered, and cultural influences on the expression and diagnosis of mental disorders will be explored.
-The impact on the assessment process of oppression, discrimination, and trauma, especially as they intersect with race, sex, ethnicity, and sexual orientation, will also be examined.
+This course provides an overview of principles used in the assessment of psychopathology across the lifespan.
+Emphasis is placed on assessment issues, theoretical formulations, etiology, and research findings related to each diagnosis, and the clinical manifestations of these conditions will be illustrated through case examples and video presentations.

+In this way, this second semester course builds on content introduced in first semester courses such as "Theoretical Perspectives in Social Work" and "Research Informed Practice I".
+The uses, strengths, and limitations of diagnostic classification are considered through lectures, activities and assignments that foster a critical analysis of their ecological validity in different contexts.
+Students learn to use the DSM-5 as a diagnostic tool and to critically evaluate it as an extension of the medical model of assessing human distress.
+In addition, students are introduced to the person-in-environment system (P-I-E) used to address the strengths and social functioning problems experienced by clients across a range of practice settings.
+Psychological factors related to physical conditions are considered and cultural influences on the expression and diagnosis of mental disorders are explored.
+The impact on the assessment process of oppression, discrimination, and trauma, especially as they intersect with race, gender, ethnicity, and sexual orientation, will also be examined.
 A strengths perspective that leads to a competence model of assessment and intervention that is compatible with social work principles and values will be emphasized.

-This course supports the assessment skills that are emphasized in Foundation Practice I and II and further developed in Clinical Social Work I and II, and essential to the field instruction experience.
-Readings and discussions build on the social and behavioral theories introduced in Theoretical Perspectives in Social Work I.
+This course supports the assessment skills that are emphasized in Foundation Practice I and II, which are then further developed in Clinical Social Work Practice I and II, and essential to competence in field instruction experiences, especially in the advanced placement year.
+Readings and discussions build on the social and behavioral theories introduced in Theoretical Perspectives in Social Work.